Sergio00166/OEPWS/README.md

 #OEPWS

-Open Experimental Python-based Windows Shell
+Open simplE Python-based Windows Shell

 A Windows 'shell' with its own simple syntax